 MOUNT FIELD NP – HOBART

 After breakfast, your guide takes you into Mount Field National Park, the oldest in the state.
 Be mesmerised by the lush forest landscapes, from eucalyptus temperate rainforest to alpine moorland.
 Explore the green forest canopy, where you can crane your neck to see some of the tallest flowering trees in the world.
-This cool temperate rainforest allows you to search for some of Tasmania’s 12 endemic bird species, including Scrubtit, Black Currawong and Tasmanian Thornbill.
-After lunch (own expense), return to Hobart in the late afternoon, where the tour concludes at around 4 pm.
+This cool temperate rainforest allows you to search for some of Tasmania’s 12 endemic bird species, including Scrubtit Black Currawong and Tasmanian Thornbill.
+After lunch (own expense), return to Hobart in the late afternoon, where the tour concludes at around 3 pm.

 Meals: Breakfast